Were Jesus, James and John First Cousins? Was Clopas Jesus’ Uncle?

 Who was Clopas?

-Here are the references.
+Here are the biblical passages.

-This passage is from Luke’s Gospel:
+This one is from Luke’s Gospel:

 13 Now that same day two of them were going to a village called Emmaus, about seven miles from Jerusalem.
 14 They were talking with each other about everything that had happened.
 15 As they talked and discussed these things with each other, Jesus himself came up and walked along with them; 16 but they were kept from recognizing him.